PRX/grove.prx.org/README.md

 The daily forecasted Downloads we expect a podcast to receive in the future.
 May also be broken out by Episode, Country, State, Keywords, etc.

 **Inventory**
 The daily number of Impressions available for ad Zones to be sold into in the future.
-(Equal to the Forecast multiplied by the Placements).
+(Equal to the Forecast multiplied by the ad Placements - original segment Zones do not get Inventory).

 **Allocations**
 The daily Inventory counts reserved by a Flight.
 May include additional targeting info such as Episode, Country, State, Keywords, etc.